Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 <br/>
 <br/>

+Below is a summary list of learning resources:

 **Note*: If you are a Microsoft employee and would like to add an asset to this list, please contact the Specialized AI CSA team.*